Refined disk potentials for immersed Lagrangian surfaces: Lagrangian surgery and Lagrangian fillings of the Hopf link

 Let

-denote the two degree zero Reeb chords of the Hopf link in the negative end corresponding to $\zeta$, see Section~\ref{subsec:Hopf}.
+denote the two Reeb chords connecting distinct components and the same components, respectively, of the Hopf link in the negative end corresponding to $\xi$, see Section~\ref{subsec:Hopf}.
+We consider first the case of the $p$-smoothing.
 Let $\st_s$ and $\st_t$ be the base-points on the connected components of the endpoints of the chord $p$.
+Note that, by construction, $\st_s$ and $\st_t$ coincide if the double point is a self-intersection, and that $\st$ coincides with $\st_s$ or $\st_t$ except in the case when it is situated on a different component.

-By definition of the Chekanov-Eliashberg algebra, there are fixed choices of reference paths from $\st_s$ and $\st_t$ to the endpoints of the $p$-chord (so-called capping paths).
+By definition of the Chekanov--Eliashberg algebra, there are fixed choices of reference paths from $\st_s$ and $\st_t$ to the endpoints of the chords $p$ (so-called capping paths).
 Consider the paths $x$ and $x^{-1}$, and the loop $y$ in the top row of Figure~\ref{fig:ce_glue_basis}.
 Concatenation of these paths with the appropriate capping paths gives the following in the smoothed Lagrangian $(L_p)^\circ_\rho$: \begin{itemize} \item A path from $\st_s$ to $\st_t$.
 We still denote it by $x$, see Figure~\ref{fig:ce_glue_basis}, middle row. \item Two paths from $\st_t$ to $\st_s$.
 We still denote them by $x^{-1}$ and $x^{-1}y$, respectively, see Figure~\ref{fig:ce_glue_basis}, bottom row. \end{itemize} In the case $s=t$, all these paths are loops and we let $\st_{s}=\st_{t}$ be the base point of its connected component of $(L_p)^\circ_\rho$.

 In the case $s\ne t$ we choose notation (possibly switching the chords $p$ and $q$) so that $\st\neq\st_t$.
 The points $\st_s$ and $\st_t$ lie in the same connected component of the surgered Lagrangian $(L_p)^\circ_\rho$, and we choose base points and reference paths as follows: \begin{itemize} \item $\st_s$ is the base-point in its connected component (of $(L_p)^\circ_\rho$), $\st_t$ is removed, and all other base-points remain unchanged. \item Any reference path in $L^\circ_\rho$ with an endpoint at $\st_{t}$ is concatenated with $x$ or $x^{-1}$ to give a reference path in $(L_p)^\circ_\rho$ with endpoint at $\st_s$. \end{itemize}